-The Responsible Business Committee meet quarterly and is chaired by our CFO, who is accountable to the Board for Responsible Business issues including climate-related issues.
+The Responsible Business Committee meet at least twice a year and is chaired by our CFO, who is accountable to the Board for Responsible Business issues including climate-related issues.
 The Committee review Responsible Business related risks and opportunities twice a year and escalate the most significant to the Group Risk Committee and potentially on to the Board for further consideration.